jsiegenthaler/homebridge-eosstb/README.md

 # Update May 2026

-Logon method for CH working again from v2.4.0.
+Logon method for CH working again from v2.4.0 (in alpha and beta stage).
 Use Authentication Method E.

 # Update August 2025